Najah-lshanableh/GDI-Master-Curriculum/resources/merge-two-repos-without-lossing-history.md

   # Push changes upstream
   git push
   ```
+  What we’re doing is add a remote to the old project, and merge everything into the GDI-Master-Curriculum.
+Since git doesn’t allow merges without a common history, we’ll have to force it using the allow-unrelated-histories option.

   Troubleshooting :information_desk_person: :bulb:: If you are not familiar with VIM and when you commit your changes, you see a terminal window that opens with a vim window and with a message already pre-populated, then in order to save that message and exit from vim, just follow these steps:
    1. Press Esc key
    2. Press : (colon).
 The cursor should reappear at the lower left corner of the screen beside a colon prompt.